 The focus of this course is developing a technical project all the way from sketches to a finished product.
 Students have access to CAD software, equipment for making circuit boards, 3D printers, the laser engraver, vinyl cutter, and conventional tools in the shop to make their project a reality.
-Each project will begin with a proposal, which the student and teacher will use to narrow down a topic to pursue.
+Each project will begin with a proposal, which the student e is a continuation of Robo and teacher will use to narrow down a topic to pursue.
 If you took this course in grade 11, you may be given more freedom in your choice of project.
 No previous experience required.